Contact after adoption summary

-A key consideration in decisions about contact should be the child’s welfare; it is important therefore to understand how contact affects adopted children throughout their lives.
-Existing research evidence has found that the impact and quality of contact can vary widely – in some cases it is wanted and valued by children, but in others, it can have an unsettling and disturbing effect.
-There is also very little research that has included the views of older children and teenagers.
+Decisions about contact between an adopted child and their birth family are an essential part of the child’s placement plan and need to take into account the child’s welfare.
+It is therefore essential to understand how contact affects adopted children throughout their lives.
+Research has found that the impact and quality of contact can vary widely.
+Sometimes it is wanted and valued by children.
+In other cases it can have an unsettling and disturbing effect.
+Very little research has included the views of older children and adolescents.

 The key aims of the study were to explore people’s experiences of contact and its impact on children and adults.
-By following these children and families over an extended time period, and when experimentation with more open adoption arrangements was taking place, a strong body of evidence has been collected about the impact of open adoption on all those involved, and on how children’s experiences of and need for contact change as they grow and develop.
+A strong body of evidence has been collected about the impact of open adoption on all those involved, and on how children’s experiences of and need for contact change as they grow and develop.

 Elsbeth Neil is a Senior Lecturer in Social Work and Director of Research in the School of Social Work at the University of East Anglia.
 Elsbeth began this study in 1996 and has directed all three stages.